0xPolygon/kurtosis-cdk/docs/how-to/migrate/forkid-7-to-9.md

 ## Make a clean stop of the sequencer

 1. Before attempting the upgrade, we need to make a clean stop of the sequencer.
-To do this, pick a halting batch number by updating the `node-config.toml` file like this:
+To do this, pick a halting batch number by updating the `node-config.toml` file like this.
+Make sure to pick a batch number higher than the current batch number!

+cast to-dec $(cast rpc zkevm_batchNumber | sed 's/"//g')

     ```sh
     diff --git a/templates/trusted-node/node-config.toml b/templates/trusted-node/node-config.toml